pfafman/meteor-photo-up/README.md

 * jCrop - { ...
 Jcrop options [see site](http://deepliquid.com/content/Jcrop_Manual.html#Setting_Options) ... }

+* autoSelectOnJcrop - This will select a default region for cropping when the photo is loaded.
+Is always true on Cordova.

 * framework - Choose framework.
 Only option currently is 'materialize' the default

 * showInfo - bool show image information